 This is a true compound upper body pull exercise.

-How to do Reverse Grip Rows + Bicep Curls:
+How To Do Reverse Grip Rows And Bicep Curls

 Keeping your elbows locked by your sides, curl the weights up towards your shoulders.
 Perform two supine bicep curls.